This article may contain compensated links. Please read disclaimer for more info.

 Despite the hot weather, July in Paris is the high season, when most of the people have holidays, and it is a must to book accommodation and tickets to the main attractions and shows well in advance.

-Hotels, especially good ones with a pool, sell out fast or charge ridiculous prices for last-minute bookings and it is normal for places such as the to have tickets booked out months in advance.
+Hotels, especially the good hotels with a pool, sell out fast or charge ridiculous prices for last-minute bookings, and it is normal for places such as the Eiffel Tower to have tickets for the best time slots booked out months in advance.

 Weather in July in Paris